-Figure 6.
-CDF of intra-cell interference for traffic mix 1-4
+Figure 6: CDF of own-cell interference for traffic mix 1-4

-Figure 7.
-CDF of inter-cell interference for traffic mix 1-4
+Figure 7: CDF of other-cell interference for traffic mix 1-4

-In Fig. 6 the cumulative probability distribution function (CDF) of the intra-cell interference is depicted for a fixed scenario with a mean traffic density of 4 users per km.
-Due to the higher spreading gain for 12.2 kbps users in mix1, the least interference is created here.
-The higher the data rates are, the higher is also the interference.
-Furthermore, it can be seen that using mix4, which is a combination of different data rates leads to a slightly larger variance.
-In Fig. 7 a similar observation can be made for the inter-cell interference.
-It can also be seen that the inter-cell interference has a smaller mean and variance than the curves in Fig. 6.
+Furthermore, it can be seen that mix4, which is a combination of different data rates has a higher variance indicated by the more gradual steepness of the curve.
+In Fig. 7 a similar observation can be made for the other-cell interference.
+However, it can be also seen that the other-cell interference has a smaller mean and variance than the curves in Fig. 6.
 Again, the mix of several different data rates results in a higher variance.